xNuclearSquirrel/O3_OverlayTool/README.md

 - FFMPEG (when using transparent backgrounds)

 ## TODO
 - Add support for other .osd file format.
-Such as Vist .osd files or Walksnail .osd files.
+Such as ~~Vista .osd files~~(done) or Walksnail .osd files.

 ## Credits
 Credits to the fpv-wtf devs for making this possible and to SNEAKY_FPV for the fonts!
 More fonts available at https://sites.google.com/view/sneaky-fpv/home